swanchain/docs/get-started/quick-start/build-a-simple-web-application.md

 #### 3. Review the Deployment Result

 After obtaining the task UUID from the previous step, you can track the deployment result using the Orchestrator interface `get_deployment_info`:
+- **Note**: (You should copy the task uuid from the previous code response and comment out the previous code, otherwise, you will create a new deployment.)

 ```python
 task_info = swan_orchestrator.get_deployment_info(task_uuid=task_uuid)